willfurnass/sheffield_hpc/iceberg/filestore.rst

     lfs find -ctime +50 /fastdata/yourusername

 ``/fastdata`` uses the `Lustre <https://en.wikipedia.org/wiki/Lustre_(file_system)>`_ filesystem.
-This does not support POSIX locking which can cause issues for some applications.
+This does not support POSIX locking which can cause issues for some applications (e.g. programs that create/use SQLite databases).

-**fastdata** is optimised for large file operations and does not handle lots of small files very well.
+``/fastdata`` is optimised for large file operations and does not handle lots of small files very well.
 An example of how slow it can be for large numbers of small files is detailed at http://www.walkingrandomly.com/?p=6167

 Shared directories
 --------------------